Home » Latest construction materials prices

-Construction material prices for All Work rose by 2.6% in the 12 months to March 2026, according to the latest provisional data published by DBT.
+Construction materials prices for All Work rose by 5.4% in the 12 months to May 2026, according to the latest provisional data published by DBT.

-New Housing recorded a 2.9% increase, Other New Work rose by 2.5%, and Repair and Maintenance increased by 2.6% when comparing March 2026 with March 2025.
+New Housing recorded a 3.9% increase while Other New Work rose by 6.9%, and Repair and Maintenance increased by 4.6% when comparing May 2026 with May 2025.

 Source: Department for Business and Trade – Building materials and components statistics, Table 1a

-Prices for concrete reinforcing bars (steel) saw the steepest annual decrease of all resources measured with a 7.1% fall.
+Prices for cement saw the steepest annual decrease of all resources measured with a 5.0% fall.

 Source: Department for Business and Trade – Building materials and components statistics, Table 2. * DBT advises index values should not be relied upon for long-term contractual purposes, as they are based on relatively few quotes.

-On a monthly basis, the greatest price increase was a 6.2% rise in fabricated structural steel prices.
-The steepest decrease was a 1.9% fall in prices for precast concrete products, including blocks, bricks, tiles and flagstones.
+On a monthly basis, the greatest price increase was a 5.5% rise in prices for bituminous mixtures based on natural and artificial stone.
+The steepest decrease was a 0.5% fall in cement prices.

 To keep up to date with the latest industry news and insights from BCIS, register for our newsletter here.